Google unveils ultrafast Internet/TV in Kansas City

 Google said it also intends to roll out product packages for businesses, but would not provide details.

-Google Fiber includes more than 100 networks and costs $120 a month for a package of TV, 1 gigabit per second Internet speeds and 1 terabyte of cloud storage.
+Google Fiber includes more than 100 networks and costs $120 a month for a package of TV, 1 gigabyte per second Internet speeds and 1 terabyte of cloud storage.

-The package includes popular networks owned by major media companies such as Comcast Corp's NBC Universal, Discovery Communications and Viacom Inc. Premium movie networks are available from Liberty Media's Starz for an extra fee.
+The package includes popular networks owned by major media companies such as Comcast Corp's (CMCSA.O) NBC Universal, Discovery Communications (DISCA.O) and Viacom Inc (VIAB.O).
+Premium movie networks are available from Liberty Media's LMCA.O Starz for an extra fee.

-But it excludes several major TV names, such as News Corp's Fox cable channels; Time Warner networks like CNN, TNT and TBS, as well as Walt Disney Co cable channels like ESPN and Disney children networks.
+But it excludes several major TV names, such as News Corp's (NWSA.O) Fox cable channels; Time Warner TWC.N networks like CNN, TNT and TBS, as well as Walt Disney Co (DIS.N) cable channels like ESPN and Disney children networks.

 Google executives said the company is still in negotiations to add more content.